skinkade/genint2prog/src/ch01-01-data.md

 \* *literal* means the way of writing a constant value

-We'll get to why that single quote is necessary when we cover syntax.
+We'll get to why that single quote is necessary when we cover syntax more in depth.

 The basic difference between lists and vectors is:
 - lists are fast to add items to, but slow to find a specific item